1 week later I'm 8,000 days

 Mr. Review – One Way Ticket To Skaville: The Essential (Moon)

-New York Ska Jazz Ensemble – Get This!
+NY Ska Jazz Ensemble – Get This!
 (Moon)

-Ngobo Ngobo – Rude Fruit (Heatwave Blacklabel)
+Ngobo Ngobo – Rude Fruit (Heatwave Blacklabel Germany)

-The Pietasters – Strapped Live!
+Pietasters – Strapped Live!
 (Moon)

 Mark Foggo & The Secret Meeting – Speeding My Life Away (Skanky ‘Lil)